nestybox/sysbox/README.md

 ## Contributing

-We welcome contributions to Sysbox, whether they be small documentation changes, bug fixes, or feature additions.
+We welcome contributions to Sysbox, whether they are small documentation changes, bug fixes, or feature additions.
 Please see the [contribution guidelines](CONTRIBUTING.md) and [developer's guide](docs/developers-guide.md) for more info.